tartley/colorama/README-hacking.md

        git tag -a -m "" $version
        git push --follow-tags

-6. Push to origin (This triggers a CI build, which we'll check later on)

-        git push origin master

-7. Build the distributables (sdist and wheel), on either OS:
+6. Build the distributables (sdist and wheel), on either OS:

     * Windows: `.\build.ps1`
     * Linux: `make build`

-8. Test the distributables on both OS.
+7. Test the distributables on both OS.
 Whichever one you do 2nd will get an HTTP 400 response on uploading to test.pypi.org, but outputs a message saying this is expected and carries on: